 The Embassy will not inform any person of your arrest without your permission.
 Even if your family or friends find out by other means, we will be unable to discuss your case with them without your permission.
 Although we routinely report to the Department of State in Washington on the condition of American prisoners in our consular district, the Department of State does not release this information to individuals without your permission.

-You give us permission to contact people via a Privacy Act Waiver, or PAW.
+You give us permission to contact people via a Privacy Act Written Consent, or PAW.
 Here is a sample copy(PDF – 184 KB).

 These files are maintained primarily for the purpose of providing protection and assistance to American citizens abroad and not for law enforcement purposes.
 While there is no automatic or mandatory dissemination of information in consular files to other agencies, we can release specific information to other agencies that have a legitimate interest in such data.
 Therefore, for legitimate law enforcement purposes in the U.S., the appropriate law enforcement agency in the U.S. may be notified.
 Arrest records maintained by the Japanese government, however, are not bound by the restrictions of the Privacy Act.